-Latin is studied by all pupils in Forms 1 and 2, and may be chosen for study in Form 3, then subsequently at GCSE, A Level or IB.
+Latin is studied by all pupils in Forms 1 and 2, and may be chosen for study in Form 3, then subsequently at GCSE, A-level or in the IB Diploma.

-Greek may be chosen for study in Form 4 at GCSE, and continued for A Level or IB.
+Greek may be chosen for study in Form 4 at GCSE, and continued for A-level or in the IB Diploma.

 Whether it is reading how Odysseus escaped the murderous Cyclops or how 300 soldiers held off an ancient superpower, Classical Civilisation offers pupils the opportunity to interact with some of the most fascinating and intriguing aspects of the ancient world.
 Myths, art, drama, archaeology and history all play a part in this wide-ranging subject.

 Classical Civilisation may be chosen at GCSE without any prior study, and no Latin or Greek is involved.
 It may also be taken up as a new subject at A-level without prior study.